akauppi/svg.rx.js/README.md

 - providing the bare mechanisms needed, instead of trying to cater for a certain kind of application
 - value brewity of the code, and maintainability
 - provide support for both desktop and touch use cases, equally
+- embrace Svelte 3, as a development abstraction and toolchain

 ## Platform scope